 Wine in the Yakima Valley Winery

-Spring is here!
-Flowers are starting to bloom and the vineyard is being pruned.
-These are the days when rain soaks Puget Sound and sunshine warms the Yakima Valley.
+It's fall and a beautiful time to visit.
+The days are warm and the nights are cool.
+Harvest will last through late October, so you can still see the crush.
+The trees will start changing colors any day now.
+Unfortunately, the vineyards usually frost before they change color.
 Click on our webcam to see current conditions at the winery (updated every 15 minutes during daylight hours) as well as connect to travel links for the Cascade Passes.

 Check out the new Tote and Taste program from Alaska Airlines.
 (Yes, Yakima does have an airport!)
 If you check your wine in Yakima (YKM, not SEA), it flies for free on any airline.
 We have some great case specials.
 Sign up for our newsletter to get unadvertised specials.
 Come visit us.
 Real wine country is just 2 1/2 hours east of Issaquah via freeway or 25 minutes from SeaTac on Alaska Air.

 If you are planning a trip to visit Washington wine country, you will find it very different from California wine country.
 Most of the Washington wineries are located in industrial parks, strip malls, downtown store fronts, and old airports.
 Even if a winery is an estate winery, the tasting room may be located miles from the vineyards.
 If you are planning a trip from Seattle to visit Red Mountain, Tri-Cities, or Walla Walla wineries, you drive right past our winery on I-82, only 2 1/2 hours out of Seattle.
 Stop in and see us.
 You walk through our vineyards to get to our tasting room.
 The grapes you see make the wines you drink.